stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

  to Stan data variables and the value is of the correct type and shape.
   + an existing data file on disk in either JSON or Rdump format.

-* Run sampler
+* Run sampler - function `sample`
-  + initial implementation for Stan's NUTS-HMC sampler
+  + invokes Stan's NUTS-HMC sampler to condition model on input data, produces output csv files
+  + runs any number of chains - should run at least 2, default 4
-  + lightweight object `RunSet` keeps track of sampler arguments and per-chain outcome
+  + lightweight object `RunSet` keeps track of sampler arguments, per-chain outcome, output files

-* Run CmdStan tools `stansummary` and `diagnose`
+  + returns `PosteriorSample` object which contains information about sample

-  + `Summary` contains output of CmdStan `cmdstan/bin/summary`  - assemble csv output into in-memory object?
+* `PosteriorSample` object contains names of csv output files
-  + `Diagnostics` contains output of CmdStan `cmdstan/bin/diagnose` - unstructured text report

-* Assemble in-memory object containing all draws for all chains for downstream analysis
-  - `PosteriorSample` object - numpy ndarray consisting of chains X draws X parameters (column major)
-  - `SamplerState` object - numpy ndarray consisting of chains X draws X sampler state (lp__, stepsize, etc)
+  + attribute `sample` assembles in-memory sample from csv files
+  + methods `summary` and `diagnose` invoke CmdStan tools `bin/stansummary` and `bin/diagnose` respectively

 ## CmdStanPy API